Tracking vs. Monitoring: Key Differences Explained

 - Software Platforms: Online dashboards that show where people go and what they do.

-- Connectivity Solutions: Phone, Wi-Fi, and Bluetooth that send info fast and easy.
+- Connectivity Solutions: Phone, Wi-Fi, and Bluetooth that send info fast and easily.

 - Data Analytics: Cool reports about how workers move and work during the day.

-These tracking systems work great in jobs where moving around is super important.
+These employee activity tracking systems work great.
+Especially in jobs where moving around is super important.
 For example, delivery drivers, doctors running between hospitals, and field technicians.

 With these tools, companies can make sure workers are doing their best and staying safe while on the job.